Farming in Protected Landscapes

 Farmers and landowners want to farm productively and manage the landscape in a way which is good for climate, nature, people and place.

-Logo of a palm holding a plant with the word 'nature' underneath alongside a logo of a sun and a rain cloud with the word 'climate' underneathLogo of three people with the word 'people' underneath alongside a logo of three people with the word 'people' underneathd 'people' underneath
+Logo of a palm holding a plant with the word 'nature' underneath alongside a logo of a sun and a rain cloud with the word 'climate' underneathLogo of three people with the word 'people' underneath alongside a logo of a map with the word 'place' underneath

 Dave Arnott (Farming in Protected Landscapes Officer)